-The Forum is thrilled to collaborate with the Divinity School Women’s Caucus in putting this issue together.
+The Forum was thrilled to collaborate with the Divinity School Women’s Caucus in putting this issue together.
 Allison Kanner (PhD student at the Divinity School and coordinator of the Women’s Caucus) and Anna Lee White (MA student at the Divinity School and Women’s Caucus representative) served as guest editors for this month’s issue.
-Over the next month, scholars will contribute diverse essays on the theme of gender and religion in the wake of #MeToo and #TimesUp.
+Throughout the month, scholars contributed diverse essays on the theme of gender and religion in the wake of #MeToo and #TimesUp.
+Professor Sarah Hammerschlag closed out the roundtable with a response.
 We invite you to join the conversation by submitting your questions and comments.

 - Rachel Schine (University of Chicago), Textual Harassment: Reading Medieval Arabic Love Verse in the Context of Consent